ismet55555/bieye/dev_stuff/NOTES.md

   - Potentially just match check in Bieye class

-- Pick a name
+- Pick a name - DONE
-- Rename everything
+- Rename everything - DONE
-- Add better short and long description
+- Add better short and long description - DONE
-- Update README
+- Update README - DONE

+- Add some basic tests
+- Add all tests

 - Find how to brew install
 - Find how to apt install